-Qualifying Person(s).
+Qualifying person(s).
 A qualifying person is:

-• A qualifying child who is under age 13 whom you can claim as a dependent.
-If the child turned 13 during the year, the child is a qualifying person for the part of the year he or she was under age 13.

-- Your disabled spouse who is not physically or mentally able to care for himself or herself. - Any disabled person who is not physically or mentally able to care for himself or herself whom you can claim as a dependent (or could claim as a dependent except that the person had gross income of \$3,500 or more or filed a joint return). - Any disabled person who is not physically or mentally able to care for himself or herself whom you could claim as a dependent except that you (or your spouse if filing jointly), could be claimed as a dependent on another taxpayer's 2008 return.
+- A qualifying child who is under age 13 whom you can claim as a dependent.
+If the child turned 13 during the year, the child is a qualifying person for the part of the year he or she was under age 13. - Your disabled spouse who is not physically or mentally able to care for himself or herself. - Any disabled person who is not physically or mentally able to care for himself or herself whom you can claim as a dependent (or could claim as a dependent except that the person had gross income of \$3,650 or more or filed a joint return). - Any disabled person who is not physically or mentally able to care for himself or herself whom you could claim as a dependent except that you (or your spouse if filing jointly) could be claimed as a dependent on another taxpayer's 2009 return.

-For information about excluding benefits on Form 1040, see Form 2441, Child and Dependent Care Expenses, and its instructions.
-For information about excluding benefits on Form 1040A, see Schedule 2 (Form 1040A), Child and Dependent Care Expenses for Form 1040A Filers.
+For information about excluding benefits on Form 1040 or Form 1040A, see Form 2441, Child and Dependent Care Expenses, and its instructions.